jinyoungsul/jinyoungsul.github.io/_posts/2021-06-22-HackerRank-SQL-BasicSelect19.md

+---
+title : HackerRank-BasicSelect-Employee Names - order by

+tags:
+    - sql
+categories:
+    - sql
+date: '2021-06-22'

+---

-﻿# Employee Names - order by
+# Employee Names - order by

 Write a query that prints a list of employee names (i.e.: the  _name_  attribute) from the  **Employee**  table in alphabetical order.